Morocco – Export requirements for milk and dairy products

 Manufacturer's declaration

-- To request a template of the manufacturer's declaration, please contact your local CFIA office
+• To request a template of the Manufacturer's declaration (accessible only on the Government of Canada network – RDIMS 15576674), contact your local CFIA office

-- The exporter must add a statement confirming that the establishment is on the list of the ONSSA
+• The exporter must include a statement confirming that the establishment is on the list of the ONSSA

 Note: Inspectors will verify that the manufacturer's declaration is completed appropriately and reserve the right to request any other information that they think is necessary for the final certification of the product.